pachyderm/rfcs/README.md

 core developers.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter Pachyderm.
+The "RFC" (request for comments) process is intended to provide a consistent, repeatable path for new features to enter Pachyderm.

 [Active RFC List](https://github.com/pachyderm/rfcs/pulls)